nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Run `savefile ../../src/test/data/ManualTesting/SampleData.xml`
 The view will be populated with 50 tasks from SampleData.xml

-### Undo
+### Add a Floating Todo with Tags

-Run `add todo`
+Run `add add test t/tag1 t/tag2`

-You will see a new todo called `todo` added at the bottom of the list
+You will see that there is a new todo `51. add test` with two tags `tag1` and `tag2`.

-Run `undo`
+### Add a deadline Todo

+Run `add add deadline test e/11:00AM 11/11/17 t/tag1`

-You will see the new todo disappear
+You will see that there is a new todo `52. add deadline test` with `11:00AM 11/11/17` as end time and `tag1` as tag.

-### Redo

-Run `redo`
+### Add a deadline Todo with Default Date and Time

+Run `add add deadline with default test e/ t/tag1`

-You will see the new todo reappear
+You will see that there is a new todo `53. add deadline test with default` with tomorrow's midnight as end time and `tag1` as tag.

+### Add a deadline Todo with Default Date and Time

+Run `add add deadline with default date only test e/11/11/17 t/tag1`

+You will see that there is a new todo `54. add deadline test with default date only` with `12:00AM 11/11/17` as end time and `tag1` as tag.

+### Add a Event Todo

+Run `add add event test s/10:00AM 11/11/17 e/11:00AM 11/11/17 t/tag1`

+You will see that there is a new todo `55. add event test` with `10:00AM 11/11/17` as start time and `11:00AM 11/11/17` as end time and `tag1` as tag.

+### Add a deadline Todo with Default Date and Time

+Run `add add event default test s/ e/ t/tag1`

+You will see that there is a new todo `56. add event test with default test` with today's midnight as start time and tomorrow's midnight as end time and `tag1` as tag.

+### Add a deadline Todo with Default Date and Time

+Run `add add event with default date only test s/10/11/17 e/11/11/17 t/tag1`

+You will see that there is a new todo `57. add event test with default date only` with `12:00AM 10/11/17` as start time and `12:00AM 11/11/17` as end time and `tag1` as tag.

-### Complete
+### Delete a Todo

-> * Complete with default time

-Run `list` to show all todos
-Run `complete 1`
-You will see the first todo in the list now says `Completed at {current time}`

-Run `undo`
-You will see the first todo in the list now says `Not Complete`

-Run `redo`
+Run `delete 57`
-You will see the first todo in the list is once again completed with the time the complete command was run
+You will see that the 57th todo is gone.

-> * Complete with specified time

-Run `list` to show all todos
-Run `complete 2 12:11AM 09/04/17`
-You will see the second todo in the list now says `Completed at 12:11AM 09/04/17`

-Run `undo`
-You will see the second todo in the list now says `Not Complete`

-Run `redo`
-You will see the second todo in the list again says `Completed at 12:11AM 09/04/17`

-### Uncomplete

-Run `list` to show all todos
-Run `uncomplete 1`
-You will see the first todo in the list again says `Not Complete`
+Pleas delete todos from number 51 to nuumber 56 to continue the latter test cases.

 ### Find by tag